fabianegli/JPred-big-batch-submission/README.markdown

 # multibatch_jpredapi.pl

-This Git repository contains a script which can be used to run many JPred predictions with just one command.
+This Git repository contains a Perl script which can be used to run many JPred predictions with just one command.

 ## Requirements: